MuhammadFarhan200/movies-list/README.md

 VITE_APIKEY=YOUR_API_KEY // Please change the value with api key from your themoviedb account
 ```

-After the above steps are completed, then your application is ready

 - Finally, to start development you can run the command:

 ```bash